 We shall walk together on this path of life, for all things are part of the universe, and are connected with each other to form one whole community.

-Maple waffle, Orange juice, Milk
+Maple mini pancakes, Orange juice, Milk

 Cinnamon roll, Orange juice, Milk

 Coney dog on a whole-grain bun, Sweet potato rib fries, Pear chunks, Milk

 The basic idea in the Montessori philosophy of education is that every child carries, unseen within him, the person he will become.
 In order to develop his physical, intellectual, and spiritual powers to the fullest, he must have freedom, a freedom achieved through order and self-discipline.
 The world of the child is full of sights and sounds, which, at first, appear chaotic.
 From this chaos, the child must gradually create order, and learn to distinguish among the impressions that assail his senses, slowly, but surely, gaining mastery of himself and his environment.

 Dr. Maria Montessori developed what she called the “ prepared environment”, which already possesses a certain order and disposes the child to develop at his own speed, according to his own capabilities, and in a non-competitive atmosphere in his first school years.
 “Never let a child risk failure until he has a reasonable chance of success,” said Dr. Montessori, understanding the necessity for the acquisition of basic skill before its use in a competitive learning situation.
 The years between three and six are the years that a child most easily learns the ground rules of human behavior.
 These years can be constructively devoted to “ civilizing” the child, freeing him through the acquisition of good manners and habits, to take his place in the culture.